manicminer/ansible-auto-scaling-tutorial/README.md

 ## Step 4: Terminate old instances

-You’ll probably have noticed by now that each time the playbook is run, Ansible launches a new instance.
-At this rate, we’ll keep accumulating instances that we don’t need, so we will add another role and a new task to locate these instances and terminate them.
+You'll probably have noticed by now that each time the playbook is run, Ansible launches a new instance.
+At this rate, we'll keep accumulating instances that we don't need, so we will add another role and a new task to locate these instances and terminate them.
 Now, after Ansible successfully launches a new instance, it will terminate any existing instances immediately afterwards.

 ```yaml
 ---